Fellowship in Pediatric Infectious Disease at Cohen Children’s Medical Center

 Fellows spend one month on inpatient service with the Division of Infectious Diseases of the Department of Internal Medicine.
 Fellows attend continuity clinic for up to 24 months with the Pediatric Immunology Division at the Children’s Hospital where they gain experience with diagnosing and managing children with immune deficiency disorders and the management of HIV-infected children.
 Each fellow is enrolled in a course on research techniques and introduction to biostatistics.
 First year fellows spend at least six months on the clinical consultative services.
 The majority of the second and third years of fellowship is devoted to clinical and/or laboratory research.

 Fellows rotate through Cohen Children's Medical Center in New Hyde Park and North Shore University Hospital in Manhasset.
-The research facility is the Feinstein Institute for Medical Research.
+The research facility is the Feinstein Institutes for Medical Research.
 All are components of Northwell Health.
 The patient population includes walk-in, primary care patients, but has a major tertiary and quaternary care patient population including a large number of hematology-oncology patients, neonatal and pediatric intensive care patients, and children with congenital heart disease.
 Special programs include stem cell transplantation, ECMO, and cystic fibrosis.

 Applicants interested in the pediatric infectious disease training program at Cohen Children’s Medical Center should apply through the Electronic Residency Application Service (ERAS).
 Completion of an ACGME-accredited residency program in general pediatrics is mandatory for admission to this program.

 - At least three (3) letters of recommendation.
 Letters of recommendation must be less than six (6) months old.